Codecademy/docs/content/html/concepts/tags/terms/blink/blink.md

 ---
 Title: '<blink>'
 Description: 'Obsolete tag that originally caused text to flash on and off.
-It is now depreciated and should not be used.'
+It is now deprecated and non-standard.'
 Subjects:
   - 'Web Development'
   - 'Web Design'